 It is more popular than most people realize.
 In February 2014 it became the fourth largest source of peak internet traffic in the USA.
 That undoubtedly contributed to Amazon’s decision to acquire it that year.

-End-to-end influencer marketing agency: Our proprietary software & dedicated account managers will help you run a successful Twitch Influencer campaign.
+End-to-end influencer marketing agency: Our proprietary software & dedicated account managers will help you run a successful Influencer campaign.

 By February 2018 Twitch had reached 2 million broadcasters monthly, with 15 million daily active users.